JohnRyland/RealTimeScheduler/docs/README.md

-The kind of use cases that a real-time task might be used for are things that are time critical, such as re-filling a buffer which the hardware is continuously draining, such as an audio device where the audio buffer needs constant refilling otherwise audible clicks and noises are heard when it isn't refilled in time.
+The kind of use cases that a real-time task might be used for are things that are time critical, such as re-filling a buffer which the hardware is continuously draining, such as an audio device where the audio buffer needs constant refilling otherwise audible clicks, gaps/stutters and undesired noises are heard when it isn't refilled in time.
 With a fixed sized buffer and the hardware draining it at a constant rate, the task needed to keep filling it is going to be a periodic task with a period at least as often as how long it takes for the buffer to be drained.
 The task has a simple well defined scope of fetching data and putting it in the buffer.
 This should be fairly deterministic in how long it will take, and the execution bounds can be calculated based on the worst case for how long this takes.